RHIT-CSSE/csse220/Homework/HWIntroToUnitTesting/README.md

    - That is, the input must be one that the operation *should* handle correctly if it were implemented without defects
 - Also, for these operations, it is not fair to pass in a <code>null</code> to operations expecting an actual object reference

+### Detailed Rubric:
+ - (-5) for missing comments on ALL tests, scale down if it's just for a method. (-1 for one method, -3 for 2... comments are a big deal!)
+ - (-2) if missing comments on the defects, but have comments otherwise.
+ - (-2) if missing comments for other tests, but have comments on defects.
+ - (-3) if pass in NULL as a test case despite being explicitly told not to above.
+ - (-2) for other invalid inputs (Longs instead of ints, integer limits for paintCost)
+ - (-4) if missed more than 1 defective method (there are three total)
+ - (-5) f missing @Test before any of the method's testing cases.
+(Tests won't even run without it)
+ - (-1) for bad test case examples such as miscalculations